Prize of the 2020 PFP King of the Mountain competition

 To give you some extra motivation this summer we are making this competition official and calling it the King of the Mountain.
+This is optional but we were thinking it could be fun for a lot of you.
 The goal is to see who can gain the most feet in elevation per mile run over the course of the whole summer.
 It started June 22nd and will end on August 2nd.
 To calculate your score, you will need to take your total elevation gained over the course of the summer and divide it by the total miles you ran.

 We will release current rankings at the end of each week.
 You might be asking how do I track this?
 There are three options.
 If you have a GPS you would upload your runs to Strava and it would track your weekly elevation gain and weekly mileage.
 If you don't have a GPS but have the Strava app, I think you can record each run with your phone and Strava would track the data using that.
 If you can't do either of these you can use mapmyrun.com to map your course after each run and mapmyrun will calculate elevation and distance.